-I can spend 2 hours teaching you about how bullets are designed and their history, or I can recommend what the best ammunition for you to use in your gun (and when) in about 5 minutes.
+I can spend 2 hours teaching you about how bullets are designed and their history or I can recommend the best ammunition for you to use in your gun (and when) in about 5 minutes.

 For shooting positions I could spend hours on the history and theory of dozens of target shooting positions and who developed them, but when it comes to fighting for your life don’t you want to know what works best?